 Clinical Neuroscience Series.
 This year-long didactic teaching slot is a centerpiece in the neuropsychology didactics.
 In the initial weeks of the training year, a set of introductory lectures focus on basic primers for trainee start-up (e.g., UChicago Neuropsychology Clinic operations/workflow; diversity, equity, and inclusion issues in neuropsychology; test interpretation; introduction to the profession and history of neuropsychology; basics of interview, report-writing, and feedback), and then progress in the first six months of the training year to a series of foundational lectures on each core neurocognitive domain (e.g., memory, language, executive, visuospatial, attention) and key neurobehavioral conditions (e.g., Alzheimer's, Vascular disease, traumatic brain injury, "subcortical" dementias, etc.).
-From there, the series covers a set of "What the Neuropsychologist Needs to Know About . . " topics (e.g., EEG, neurological exam, neuroimaging, psychopharmacology, medical lab tests).
+From there, the series covers a set of "What the Neuropsychologist Needs to Know About . . "topics (e.g., EEG, neurological exam, neuroimaging, psychopharmacology, medical lab tests.
+In the Fall, the Clinical Neuroscience Series also includes a Neuroanatomy sequence covering key neuroanatomical systems (e.g., neurodevelopment; limbic system; frontal networks; cranial nerves; basal ganglia; neuroendocrinology; cerebrovascular and ventricular systems; gut-brain axis; white matter networks).
 During the second six months of the training year, the seminar topics alternate between advanced neuropsychological topics (e.g., forensics; pursuing board certification; applying to internship/fellowship), invited advanced lectures from cross-discipline faculty (e.g., prion disease, multiple sclerosis), and invited lectures from outside speakers on various timely topics related to neuropsychology.
-During the course of each training year, the fellow is expected to teach at least two of the lectures in the Clinical Neuroscience Series.
+During the course of each training year, the fellow is expected to teach at least two of the lectures in the Clinical Neuroscience Series (though fellows typically opt to do more than two lectures).